Biden’s presidential agenda rests on a $3.5 trillion bill

 If the effort is successful, Mr Biden will have accomplished what he has been campaigning for in a jiffy.
 Observers say he will take a stronger hand at a global summit in October and November to inspire the world around to transition from planet-warming fossil fuels and end the use of offshore havens, which companies use.
 To avoid taxation for a long time.

 White House officials say the broadness of the programs in the package creates a unified vision for the United States’ domestic economy and its place in the world, and that the planks serve as a sort of coalition glue — for all.
-Some approach makes it difficult to separate the pieces of the plan in negotiations, even if they prove controversial.
+Some point of view makes it difficult to separate plan pieces in conversation, even if they prove controversial.

 Centrists and progressives have clashed over the size of the spending in the law and increased scale and detail of the tax that Mr Biden wants to use to help offset its cost.
 They are divided on prescription drug pricing, the leniency of tax credits for the poor, the aggressiveness of key measures to accelerate the transition to a low-emissions energy sector, and more.